berylliumsec/nebula/README.md

 ![Process Previous Results](/images/process_results.png)

-In the above screenshot, the user processes the results of the top 10 port scan, receives suggestions on what commands to run, and runs command number #8 after editing it.
+In the above screenshot, the user asks Nebula to process the results of the top 10 port scan,.
+Nebula provides suggestions on what commands to run, and the user chooses suggestion number #8 and runs the corresponding command after editing it.

 ![Run Suggested Command](/images/run_processed_results.png)

 In the above screenshot, the user views the results of running the suggested command.
-In this case the user result is a list of HTTP methods supported by 192.168.1.1.
+In this case, the result is a list of HTTP methods supported by 192.168.1.1.

 **Select a Model**: Users can choose from one of the three available natural language processing models (note that the actual name of the models/version may vary from what is seen in this screenshot).

 ![Model Selection](/images/model_selection.png)

 **Search by keywords**: By leveraging this feature, users can input keywords—such as port numbers or protocol names—and obtain command suggestions to identify vulnerabilities related to that specific protocol.

 **Pro Tip**: For optimal results, search using protocol names or port numbers.
 This approach is more effective than entering a full sentence or broad query.
 ![Search](/images/search.png)